matthewJamesAbbott/NBIT-Project/README.md

 replace INSERT KEY HERE with nanonets key save file and exit

+## Insert Gmail address and app key

+nano websites/auth.py

+replace your_email@gmail.con with your email address

+replace your_app_key with your generated gmail app key

 ## Run the application:

 ### Make the startup script executable: